politburo/politburo/README.md

     version-controlled truth
 * Be agnostic of whether you are using pre-allocated hosts or on-demand provisioned ones (either Cloud or VMs.)
+  * Production environment on AWS, Rackspace, other?
+No problem.
+  * Dev environment on VMs or in the cloud?
+Either is fine.
 * Dependencies between hosts & roles
   * Classic situation: You may need your master node fully configured before your slave can start.
+  * Examples:
-  * Classic situation: NFS master node must be available before you start your NFS clients
+    * NFS master node must be available before you start your NFS clients
+    * Hadoop HDFS namenode should be up before job servers can be started
+  * These are simple inter-machine dependencies, most orchestration tools don't allow you to do this.
+Politburo does.
 * Blueprint environments + modifications:
   * You may want multiple staging environment, that are 99% simliar.
     You do not want to have to duplicate & maintain multiple descriptors.